uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 Try changing the program so that it says your name instead of *Student*.
 When you think you have it right, try running the program again to see.
 Make sure you don’t remove the double quotes or the parentheses (round brackets) in the program by mistake.
-What happens if you spelt "programming" wrong?
+What happens if you spelled "programming" wrong?
 Does the computer correct it?
 If you are completely stuck, ask your teacher for help before going any further.

 Hopefully you figured out how to make the program print your name.
 You can also change the asterisks (\*) to other symbols.
  What happens if you do remove one of the double quotes or one of the parentheses?
 Try it!

 If you change a critical symbol in the program you will probably find that the Python interpreter gives an error message.
-In the online Python interpreter linked to above, it says "ParseError: bad input on line 1", although different interpreters will express the error in different ways.
+In the Python interpreter interactive above, it says "ParseError: bad input on line 1", although different interpreters will express the error in different ways.
 If you have trouble fixing the error again, just copy the program back into Python from above.

-{comment jargon statement (vs. command)}
+{comment jargon note on statement (vs command)}

-Programming languages can do much more than print out text though.
+Programming languages can do much more than print out text.
 The following program is able to print out multiples of a number.
 Try running the program.